tkazec/essays/javascript-crushers-exposed/essay.md

 		}
 	}

 The main indicator of quality is the bytes saved, so we calculate that.
-Since there's no native way to check the byte length of a string in JavaScript, we use a simple trick that expands Unicode characters.
+Since there’s no native way to check the byte length of a string in JavaScript, we use a simple trick that expands Unicode characters.

 	var bytes = unescape(encodeURI(sub)).length;
 	var savings = (bytes * (count - 1)) - count - 2;